yashleo/CLoud-Lab-Exam/README.md

 ### Result
 The simple web application was created and successfully deployed to Google App Engine.

+## Experiment 4: Simulate a Cloud Scenario Using CloudSim and Run a Scheduling Algorithm That is Not Present in CloudSim

+### Aim
+To simulate a cloud scenario using CloudSim and run a scheduling algorithm that is not present in CloudSim.

+### Steps

+#### How to Use CloudSim in Eclipse:
+CloudSim is written in Java.
+Basic Java programming knowledge and an understanding of cloud computing concepts are required to use CloudSim.
+It is a library and does not need to be installed separately.
+You can unpack the downloaded package into any directory, add it to the Java classpath, and it is ready to be used.

+Follow these steps to use CloudSim in Eclipse:

+1. **Download CloudSim Installable Files:**
+   - Download CloudSim from [CloudSim Downloads](https://code.google.com/p/cloudsim/downloads/list) and unzip the files.

+2. **Open Eclipse:**
+   - Launch Eclipse IDE.

+3. **Create a New Java Project:**
+   - Go to `File -> New -> Java Project` to create a new project.

+4. **Import CloudSim Project into the New Java Project:**
+   - Import the unpacked CloudSim project into your newly created Java project.

+5. **Initialize CloudSim:**
+   - The first step is to initialize the CloudSim library with the following code:
+     ```java
+     CloudSim.init(num_user, calendar, trace_flag);
+     ```

+6. **Create Data Centers:**
+   - Data centers are the resource providers in CloudSim.
+To create a data center, you need to define the `DatacenterCharacteristics` object that stores properties such as architecture, OS, machines, allocation policy, and price.
+Example:
+     ```java
+     Datacenter datacenter9883 = new Datacenter(name, characteristics, new VmAllocationPolicySimple(hostList), s);
+     ```

+7. **Create a Broker:**
+   - Create a broker using the `createBroker()` method:
+     ```java
+     DatacenterBroker broker = createBroker();
+     ```

+8. **Create a Virtual Machine:**
+   - Create a virtual machine with specific parameters such as ID, MIPS, number of CPUs, RAM, bandwidth, storage, and cloudlet scheduler:
+     ```java
+     Vm vm = new Vm(vmid, brokerId, mips, pesNumber, ram, bw, size, vmm, new CloudletSchedulerTimeShared());
+     ```

+9. **Submit the VM List to the Broker:**
+   - Submit the list of VMs to the broker:
+     ```java
+     broker.submitVmList(vmlist);
+     ```

+10. **Create a Cloudlet:**
+    - Define a cloudlet with parameters like length, file size, output size, and utilization model:
+      ```java
+      Cloudlet cloudlet = new Cloudlet(id, length, pesNumber, fileSize, outputSize, utilizationModel, utilizationMode);
+      ```

+11. **Submit the Cloudlet List to the Broker:**
+    - Submit the list of cloudlets to the broker:
+      ```java
+      broker.submitCloudletList(cloudletList);
+      ```

+#### Sample Output from the Existing Example:

+### Result
+The simulation was successfully executed with CloudSim.
+The scheduling algorithm was run, and the cloud scenario was simulated as expected.

+## Experiment 5: Use GAE Launcher to Launch Web Applications

+### Aim
+To use the GAE (Google App Engine) Launcher to create and launch web applications.

+### Steps

+1. **Creating Your First Application:**
+   - Create a folder for your Google App Engine applications, for example:
+     `C:\Documents and Settings\csev\Desktop\apps`.
+   - Inside this folder, create a sub-folder named `ae--01--trivial`, for example:
+     `C:\Documents and Settings\csev\Desktop\apps\ae--01--trivial`.

+2. **Writing the `app.yaml` File:**
+   - Using a text editor like [JEdit](http://www.jedit.org), create a file named `app.yaml` in the `ae--01--trivial` folder.
+   - Add the following content to the file:
+     ```yaml
+     application: ae-01-trivial
+     version: 1
+     runtime: python
+     api_version: 1
+     handlers:
+     - url: /.*
+       script: index.py
+     ```
+   - **Note:** Type these lines manually to avoid formatting issues.

+3. **Writing the `index.py` File:**
+   - Create a file named `index.py` in the same `ae--01--trivial` folder.
+   - Add the following Python code:
+     ```python
+     print 'Content-Type: text/plain'
+     print ' '
+     print 'Hello there Chuck'
+     ```

+4. **Starting the Application:**
+   - Open the **Google App Engine Launcher**.
+   - Use the `File → Add Existing Application` command and navigate to the `ae--01--trivial` folder.
+   - Select the application, and use the launcher to control the application (start/stop).

+5. **Dealing with Errors:**
+   - Errors in the `app.yaml` file:
+     - The application will not start, and the launcher will display a yellow icon.
+     - View the log for details, such as indentation errors.
+   - Errors in the `index.py` file:
+     - A Python traceback error will appear in your browser.
+     - Fix the file and refresh the browser; no need to restart the server.

+6. **Shutting Down the Server:**
+   - To stop the application, select it in the launcher and press the **Stop** button.

+### Result
+Thus, a Google App Engine web application was successfully created and launched.

 ## Experiment 6: File Transfer Between Virtual Machines